northbrookjs/northbrook/README.md

 `--check` - Checks what needs to be releases and generates the changelog, but only outputs to the console.

+`--skip-npm` - Useful if first time publishing scoped packages.
+Running release on a previously unrelease scoped package will fail since it is not run with `--access=public`

 #### **northbrook exec [command...]**

 > $ nb exec -- cat package.json